 HELP FOR BEARS IN ALBANIA

-FOUR PAWS working to end the cruel keeping of bears in captivity
+The cruel keeping of bears in captivity nearly set to end

 FOUR PAWS has already helped many bears in Southeast Europe, and rescued some of them from catastrophic conditions.